 - 3.1.
 Young people with SEND and an EHCP can have their educational needs met at secondary level (Key stage 3 and 4) in one of four settings: - 3.1.1.
 A mainstream secondary or grammar school with named pupil allowance (NPA) - 3.1.2.
 A mainstream secondary school with support from Enhanced Learning Provision (ELP) - 3.1.3.
-A mainstream secondary school with support from Alternative Provision (AP) sometime alongside NPA or ELP.

-- 3.1.4.
-A Special school maintained or academy in Wiltshire - 3.1.5.
-An Independent special school run by a private charity or business either in Wiltshire or another County - 3.2.
-Each of the different provisions have different funding arrangements, but common expectations that they are tailored to meet the young people's needs. - 3.3.
-The NPA, Special Schools and ELP all work within Wiltshire's banded funding arrangements. - 3.4.
-If a young person does not have an EHCP, but has SEND their provision will be in a mainstream Secondary school or Grammar school.
+A mainstream secondary school with support from Alternative Provision (AP) sometimes alongside NPA or ELP. - 3.1.4.
+A special school maintained or academy in Wiltshire - 3.1.5.
+An independent special school run by a private charity or business either in Wiltshire or another County. - 3.2.
+Each of the different provisions have different funding arrangements, but there is a common expectation that the provision is tailored to meet the young people's needs. - 3.3.
+NPA, Special Schools and ELP all work within Wiltshire's banded funding arrangements. - 3.4.
+If a young person does not have an EHCP, but has SEND, their provision will be in a mainstream secondary school or grammar school.
 There are band descriptors (inclusion band 0) describing the support that should be made available via the school.
-This is funded from the school's main budget.
+This is funded from the school's main budget in line with nationally prescribed funding arrangements.